ur-whitelab/hoomd-tf/README.md

 forces = graph.compute_forces(energy)
 ```

-See in the above example that we have used the `GraphBuilder.safe_div(numerator, denominator)` function which allows us to safely treat a `1 / 0` due to using nearest neighbor distances, which can arise because `nlist` contains 0s for when less than `NN` nearest neighbors are found.
-Note that because `nlist` is a *full* neighbor list, you should divide by 2 if your energy is a sum of pairwise energies.
+See in the above example that we have used the
+`GraphBuilder.safe_div(numerator, denominator)` function which allows
+us to safely treat a `1 / 0` due to using nearest neighbor distances,
+which can arise because `nlist` contains 0s for when less than `NN`
+nearest neighbors are found.
+Note that because `nlist` is a *full*
+neighbor list, you should divide by 2 if your energy is a sum of
+pairwise energies.

 Virial
 -----

-The virial is computed and added to the graph if you use the `compute_forces` function and your energy has a non-zero derivative with respect to `nlist`.
-You may also explicitly pass the virial when saving, or pass `None` to remove the automatically calculated virial.
+The virial is computed and added to the graph if you use the
+`compute_forces` function and your energy has a non-zero derivative
+with respect to `nlist`.
+You may also explicitly pass the virial when
+saving, or pass `None` to remove the automatically calculated virial.

 Finalizing the Graph
 ----

 To finalize and save your graph, you must call the `GraphBuilder.save(directory, force_tensor=forces, virial = None, out_node=None)` function. `force_tensor` should be your computed forces, either as computed by your graph or as the output from `compute_energy`.
 If your graph is not outputting forces, then you must provide a tensor which will be computed, `out_node`, at each timestep.
-Although your forces can be a `N`x3 or `N`x4, only the first 3 columns will be used.
+Your forces should be an `N x 4` tensor with the 4th column indicating per-particle potential energy.
 The virial should be an `N` x 3 x 3 tensor.

 Complete Examples
 -----